Kikubernetes/acqparams_maker/README.md

 1. Clone this repository.
 2. Put your json files in this directory.
-3. run the following command:
+3. Run the following command:

 ```
 cd acqparams_maker